-6.1 All relevant and necessary details should be provided to show that the individual has sufficient time to commit to the mandate including:

-- a. information about the minimum time that will be devoted to the performance of the person's functions within the Bank (annual and monthly indications); - a list of the predominantly commercial mandates that the individual holds including whether or not the privileged counting rules in Article 91(4) of CRDIV apply; - c. where the privileged counting rules apply an explanation of any synergies that exist between the companies; - d. a list of those mandates which are pursing predominantly non-commercial activities or are set up for the sole purposes of managing the economic interests of the individual; - e. the size of the companies or organisations where those mandates are held including for example, total assets, whether or not the company is listed, and number of employees; - f. a list of any additional responsibilities associated with those mandates (such as the chair of a committee); - g. estimated time in days per year dedicated to each mandate; and - h. number of meetings per year dedicated to each mandate.

-7. Collective knowledge, skills and experience:
+- 6.1 All relevant and necessary details should be provided to show that the individual has sufficient time to commit to the mandate including: - a. information about the minimum time that will be devoted to the performance of the person's functions within the Bank (annual and monthly indications); the minimum working hours for Supervisory Board member is 20h per month on average; - b. a list of the predominantly commercial mandates that the individual holds including whether or not the privileged counting rules in Article 91(4) of CRDIV apply; - c. where the privileged counting rules apply an explanation of any synergies that exist between the companies; - d. a list of those mandates which are pursing predominantly non-commercial activities or are set up for the sole purposes of managing the economic interests of the individual: - e. the size of the companies or organisations where those mandates are held including for example, total assets, whether or not the company is listed, and number of employees; - f. a list of any additional responsibilities associated with those mandates (such as the chair of a committee); - g. estimated time in days per year dedicated to each mandate; and - h. number of meetings per year dedicated to each mandate. - 7.
+Collective knowledge, skills and experience: